 - 37+ Georgian meals to try – everything that you need to try

 Visit the epicenter of Georgian history

 One of the places to visit in Tbilisi is Freedom Square, also known as Liberty Square.
-In its 200-year history, the square has undergone several name changes.
-Neoclassical style square was called Pashkevich-Erivanskaya, Beria and Lenin Square.
+In its 200-year history, the area has undergone several name changes.
+Neoclassical style square was called Pashkevich-Erivanskaya, Beria, and Lenin Square.

-In the past two decades, the Square has been the epicenter of various demonstrations and celebrations.
+In the past two decades, the square has been the epicenter of various demonstrations and celebrations.
 Today, St. George’s partly golden statue adorns the center dedicated to the freedom and independence of the Georgian nation.
 Created by Zurab Tsereteli, a Georgian sculptor, the statue is 35 meters high, where the actual statue is 5.6 meters tall.

 Travels of a Bookpacker gives you many reasons why you should fall in love with Tbilisi

 Tbilisi used to be a walled town, and when it became part of the Russian Empire in the late 18th century, it started to expand outside of its walls, right at today’s Freedom Square.
 So one of the places to visit in Tbilisi is the remains of its old wall at Pushkin Street that go all the way to Baratashvili street.
 The walls have several layers – evidence of Tbilisi being repeatedly destroyed and rebuilt.

 Stroll down the lanes of Old Tbilisi

 The historical part of Tbilisi starts from Kote Abkhazi street and continues to Abanotubani.
 Translated as “bath district”, the area features some of the most important roads to wander through and admire the typical Georgian courtyards with wooden carved balconies.
 Walkthrough Betlemi, Gomi, and Botanikuri streets.